Kelocker/venvat/README.md

 venvat
 ```

+*Important* : Venvat recognise `venv` as default name of the virtual environment

 ### Specifying a Custom Virtual Environment

-If your virtual environment is not named `venv`, you will need to configure it the first time you use `venvat`:
+If your virtual environment is not named `venv`, you will need to configure it for the first time:

 ```
 venvat --venv your-env-name